ngageoint/hootenanny/test-files/cases/network/conflicts/pap-008.off/README.txt

-Roads Lalue and Rue Fernand should conflate between the maps.
-They do in some parts but unfortunately not in all.
+Avenue John Brown in the reference should conflate cleanly with the corresponding unnamed road in the secondary.
+Avenue Lamartinière and Rue
+Fernand in the reference should conflate cleanly with the corresponding unnamed roads in the secondary.

 Zoom in very closely when checking for merges, otherwise its not obvious two of the roads didn't merge.

 Notes: